mdsulaiman7870/bulkscanner/README.md

 Download the zip file by clicking [download](https://github.com/Salman7870/bulkscanner/archive/refs/heads/main.zip) and extract it.

 ### Step 2
-Execute or run the bat file <b>"run.bat"</b> inside the project directory.
+Execute or run the bat file <b>"run.bat"</b> inside the project directory and that's it.
+Wait sometime, after completion, visit to http://127.0.0.1:8000.

 What happens when click on run.bat?
 - It will first check if python is installed or not on your machine.
 - if python is installed, then the script will automatically create a virtual enivroment for you and install all the required packages to run the project.
 After installation, you will see the django server is running on your CMD console.
 Just go to browser and run http://127.0.0.1:8000
 - If Python is not installed, a message will display on the console "Python is not installed on this machine."
+- Finally, it will deactivate the virtual environment if user closes the CMD console or Terminal.
+> **Note**
+> This installation is for windows operating systems only.
+To run and install BulkScanner on Linux based machines, refer to **Technical Install** guide below.

 ## Technical Install